t-mbindra/chatModeration/README.md

 1. Click on **Use this template > Open in a codebase**.
 2. Wait for the codespace to be setup, it may take a few minutes.
 3. Using the Teams Toolkit extension, sign in with your Microsoft 365 account where you have permissions to upload custom apps.
+Also sign into your Azure account.
 4. Duplicate the ```sample.env``` file and rename it as ```.env```.
 If you are using OpenAI then only populate the ```OPENAI_KEY``` variable.
 Otherwise if you are using AzureOpenAI then only populate the ```AZURE_OPENAI_KEY, AZURE_OPENAI_ENDPOINT``` variables.

 #### If you want to debug locally, continue to step 5, else skip to step 8.